Trial as an adult: Long-term consequences

 Juveniles whose cases were seen in criminal court were more likely to reoffend and to reoffend sooner than matched samples of juveniles whose cases were seen in juvenile court.
 For example, juveniles tried and convicted as adults were found to be 32% more likely to commit another crime in the future than juveniles tried and adjudicated delinquent for similar crimes in the juvenile justice system.

 Executions of juveniles

 Since the reinstatement of the death penalty in 1976, 22 people have been executed in the United States for crimes committed during adolescence.
 However, in 2005 the juvenile death penalty was abolished, and cited as cruel and unusual punishment following the ruling of the Supreme Court in Roper v.
 Simmons.

 Since 1990, only nine countries have executed offenders aged under 18 years at the time of their crime.
 These are the People's Republic of China (PRC), Democratic Republic of the Congo, Iran, Nigeria, Pakistan, Saudi Arabia, Sudan, the United States and Yemen.

 Worldwide

 Around the world, each country has its own criteria for punishment of juveniles.
 However, despite international law, not every country has requirements for the punishment of children.

+Canada

+Under Canada's Youth Criminal Justice Act, if a young person 14-17 years old at the time of the offence is found guilty of an offence for which an adult would be liable to receive more than two years imprisonment, the Crown may seek an adult sentence.
+In order for an adult sentence to be imposed, the Crown must prove beyond a reasonable doubt, at the youth court, that: